htimur/secmessage/README.md

 ## Installation

-Clone this repository. run `npm install` inside the Secmessage directory.
+Clone this repository.

+run `npm install` inside the secmessage directory to install all dependent nodejs modules. run `bower install` inside the public directory to install all dependent javascript libraries modules.

+##TODO

+In the future would be good to use grunt/jake to build the project

 ## Running